Vaption/LunarClientTools/README.md

   - [x] Switch to Dedicated GPU on LunarClient

   ## 📚 Usage
 LCT has to be ran as administrator for it to work properly.
-This is because the entire purpose of the script</br>is to either copy, delete, or write files, or modify Winodws registry values, which require administrative privileges.
+This is because the entire purpose of the script is to either copy, delete, or write files, or modify Winodws registry values, which require administrative privileges.
+The script is open-source, which means you can check the code before using it.

   ## 👨‍💻 Contributing
 I made LunarClientTools without *any* coding knowledge, based on my findings on how batchfiles work,on Google or with the help of AI.
 You're allowed to contribute to this project as long as you provide a valid description while submitting your pull request.
 Please make sure you are requesting to pull a feature/bugfix branch.